 If you plan to vote during the One-Stop Voting period, you can present at any of the One-Stop sites around New Hanover County (One-Stop site information coming soon), no matter where in the county you are registered to vote.

 If you plan to vote on Election Day, you must present to vote in the precinct in which you are registered.
 If you present at any precinct other than your own to vote, you will be directed to your correct polling place or be given the opportunity to vote a provisional ballot which may slow your Election Day experience.
 To find out where you should vote on Election Day, please click here.

-Please be aware that only voters who live within municipal boundaries all eligible to vote in municipal elections.
+Please be aware that only voters who live within municipal boundaries are eligible to vote in municipal elections.
 Voters residing in the county will not have an eligible ballot style available.

 A list of the 30 precincts that will be open for the 2021 Municipal Elections will be added here once it has become available.